MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/keyboard-shortcuts-pc-app.md

+---
+author: Mamaylya
+description: Learn about keyboard shortcuts you can use in the Dynamics 365 Guides PC app ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
+title: Keyboard shortcuts for the Dynamics 365 Guides PC app ms.reviewer: v-brycho
+---

-# Keyboard shortcuts for the Dynamics 365 Guide PC app
+# Keyboard shortcuts for the Dynamics 365 Guides PC app

 You can use any of the following keyboard shortcuts in the Dynamics 365 Guides PC application.